 A default judgment ends the other spouse's or partner's chance to file a Response.

-A Judgment may be made based on the Petition (Form FL-100 or FL-103)
+A Judgment may be made based on the Petition (Form FL-100)

 As explained earlier, the court will need to see that a Declaration of Disclosure with an Income and Expense (Form FL-150) and a Schedule of Assets and Debts (Form FL-142) OR a Property Declaration (Form FL-160) have been served.